 These Bedford trucks present another interesting case.
-Again, the base model is from Corgi, in the form of a semi tractor, and an unknown company from Hong Kong copied the mold in plastic.
+Again, the base model is from Corgi Toys, in the form of a semi-tractor, and Empire Toys from Hong Kong copied the mold in plastic.
 But added the new models featured their own twist… their truck could be had as a milk truck, garbage hauler or other versions.
 It’s not clear whether they borrowed these features from other vehicles or created them from scratch.
 In this case, the second company is unknown, as they probably sold these toys as commodity items.

 Matchbox has offered many fire engines over the years, and one of the most iconic is the Model 29 Fire Pumper.
 The details are a bit crude by Matchbox standards, and the white plastic hose reels on the top usually warped over time.
 But that didn’t stop the folks at Gordy Mite from making their own version.
 In this case, some of the details that had been molded into the base of the original were transferred to the body casting, possibly to simplify production, possibly to avoid being guilty of a direct copy.
 Who knows?

 Coomer Delivery vans by Matchbox, Blue Box and Blue Bow.

 Finally, the Matchbox Commer Van is the victim of a really interesting case of theft… A company calling themselves “Blue Box” stole the mold and made a slightly inferior plastic version, complete with similar sized box.
 But then another company not only knocked Blue Box’ model, but their box design and even the name.
 The result was called “Blue Bow” models.
 Yep, it’s a copy of a copy, right down to the typeface in the logo, with the expected degradation of detail along the way.